Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/Welcome.rst

 About Battery
 ****************************************************************

-First, read the document :blue:`About_Battery.pdf` in the unzipped folder.
+First, read the document :combo:`blue font-bolder:About_Battery.pdf` in the unzipped folder.

 If you did not download the zip file, please download it and unzip it via link below.